-On the 20th anniversary of Anastasia's death, KCTV5 interviews supporter Ben Thomas about the case and how supporters are urging Governor Eric Greitens to get involved and pardon Byron.
+On the 20th anniversary of Anastasia's death, KCTV 5 interviews supporter Ben Thomas about the case and how others are urging Gov. Eric Greitens to get involved and pardon Byron.

-In addition, Byron's mother and two of his supporters sit down with the legal counsel on clemencies for Gov. Eric Greitens, in Jefferson City, to present new evidence and personally introduce Byron's application for pardon to the current administration.
+Two supporters and Byron's mother also sit down with Gov. Greitens's legal counsel on clemencies, in Jefferson City, to present new evidence and introduce Byron's application for pardon to the new administration.

-To help the governor make the right decision, Evelyn Case hand-delivers the personal letter Byron wrote to Gov. Greitens and provides copies of The Pariah's Syntax: Notes from an Innocent Man for the governor and his staff.
-Afterward, author J. Bennett Allen gives a comprehensive PowerPoint presentation on the facts and circumstances that led to Byron's wrongful conviction for a murder he had nothing to do with.
+Evelyn Case provides the personal letter Byron wrote to Gov. Greitens and copies of The Pariah's Syntax: Notes from an Innocent Man for Greitens and his staff.
+Afterward, author J. Bennett Allen presents a concise but comprehensive PowerPoint slideshow.

 Renowned forensic linguist, Dr. Robert A. Leonard of Hofstra University, has an article published in the Hofstra Law Review entitled Forensic Linguistics: Applying the Science of Linguistics to Issues of the Law.
 Three pages of this article are devoted to Byron's case.